awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 ## Jobs Stuck in `RUNNABLE` Status<a name="job_stuck_in_runnable"></a>

-If your compute environment contains compute resources, but your jobs do not progress beyond the `RUNNABLE` status, then there is something preventing the jobs from actually being placed on a compute resource\.
+If your compute environment contains compute resources, but your jobs don't progress beyond the `RUNNABLE` status, then there is something preventing the jobs from actually being placed on a compute resource\.
 Here are some common causes for this issue:

 The `awslogs` log driver isn't configured on your compute resources
 AWS Batch jobs send their log information to CloudWatch Logs\.
 To enable this, you must configure your compute resources to use the `awslogs` log driver\.
 If you base your compute resource AMI off of the Amazon ECS\-optimized AMI \(or Amazon Linux\), then this driver is registered by default with the `ecs-init` package\.
 If you use a different base AMI, then you must ensure that the `awslogs` log driver is specified as an available log driver with the `ECS_AVAILABLE_LOGGING_DRIVERS` environment variable when the Amazon ECS container agent is started\.
 For more information, see [Compute resource AMI specification](compute_resource_AMIs.md#batch-ami-spec) and [Creating a compute resource AMI](create-batch-ami.md)\.